DioneProtocol/odysseygo-installer/docker/VALIDATOR_SETUP.md

 - If the container is marked as unhealthy with `RPC_ACCESS=private`, this is expected (the healthcheck can't reach the private RPC from outside).
 The node is still running fine.

 ### OdysseyJS and Other Tools
-- If your scripts/tools (like OdysseyJS) need to connect to the node’s RPC, set `RPC_ACCESS=public` (at least temporarily) or run them inside the container.
+- If your scripts/tools (like OdysseyJS) need to connect to the node's RPC, set `RPC_ACCESS=public` (at least temporarily) or run them inside the container.
 - For validator registration, you may need to temporarily set `RPC_ACCESS=public` or use SSH port forwarding, but always revert to `RPC_ACCESS=private` for production security.

 ## ⚠️ CRITICAL: Backup Your Staking Keys